The List Square Coloring Conjecture fails for bipartite planar graphs and their line graphs

-1997 Gravier and Maffray~\cite{Gravier-Maffray-2001} conjectured that claw-free graphs are chromatic-choosable which is a stronger version of the following conjecture due to Vizing, Gupa, Albertson and Collins, and Bollob{\' a}s and Harris, see~\cite{Jensen-Toft-1995}.
-Note that the following conjecture is proved for bipartite graphs~\cite{Galvin-1995}.
+In 1997 Gravier and Maffray~\cite{Gravier-Maffray-2001} conjectured that claw-free graphs are chromatic-choosable which is a stronger version of the following conjecture due to Vizing, Gupa, Albertson and Collins, and Bollob{\' a}s and Harris, see~\cite{Jensen-Toft-1995}.
+For bipartite graphs, Conjecture~\ref{intro:conj:List Coloring Conjecture} is confirmed in~\cite{Galvin-1995} completely.